 On Liberation Day, some Italians chose to praise Mussolini, rather than 74 years without Fascism.
-It was on those heady days that Eva Braun married and commit suicide with his mentor, Hitler.
+It was on those heady days that Eva Braun married and commit suicide with her mentor, Hitler.
 Even serial killer Ted Bundy had a wife who bored him a child.
 So what gives?

 In ‘Characters,’ Aristotle’s disciple Tyrtamus reveals the appeal of toxic, narcissistic personalities.
 Although none is a murderer, they and their modern versions are still despicable to most of us.
 Yet, some long to marry them.
 Or make them president.

 Many ways may frame this line of questioning.
 One is to explain it with allusions to our thirsty for power, and blood.
 Another is down the hall, at the corner office, where it says,’Psychology.’
 Skip ‘love,’ ‘Masochism,’ and ‘bad luck,’ and pick an inconvenient one: us.